Incense In The Wind

 I am delighted by the scent on the stick.
 It's reasonably bold without being too strong, and is alert, lively, and interesting.
 Sandalwood, fruit, cat pee, sweet tobacco, cedarwood shavings, wet sand, warm leather - a wonderous melange of fresh, natural scents.
 Some lambs wool, which I tend to associate with the use of halmaddi.
 Halmaddi is not a scent ingredient - it's use is as a perfume fixative: it binds together and amplifies the fragrance ingredients; however it does have a scent display of its own.
 Though the scent is not strong nor divine - it is mostly neutral, it does display camphor, citrus, and mostly, for me, warm wool.

 I like the little sharp notes, reminiscent of cat pee, in the scent - it makes the accord present as natural and complex and interesting.
-Chanel No 5 was one of the first perfumes to make use of the cat pee scent (from the sex glands of the civit); these days it has been synthesised as 5-Cyclohexadecenone and sold as Ambretone.
+Chanel No 5 was one of the first perfumes to make use of the cat pee scent (from the sex glands of the civet); these days it has been synthesised as 5-Cyclohexadecenone and sold as Ambretone.
 There is a compelling animalistic quality to this scent - a musky sexuality.
 Yet it also presents as refined and intelligent.
 It's a profound scent, discretely covering a wide range, and so engaging body, brain, and hormones in a subtle and seductive manner.

 The scent profile on the burn is a little darker than on the stick (and, after experimenting, is clearer and more complex at the conventional 20 degree angle obtained on most flat incense burners), yet still fruity and lively.
 Fruits are mango, soft citrus, with some coconut.
 Then it delves into the woods, and eventually out comes the soft, sexy musk.
 It's great.
 I love this.